Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 DispatchQueue.global().async {

-// Face detection takes time, so we run it in a background thread to avoid freezing the UI
+// Detection takes time, so run on a background thread to avoid UI blocking

 try faceHandle.perform([baseRequest])